pulumi/upgrade-provider/README.md

 `upgrade-provider` relies on the command line utilities `gh` and `git` to run, as well as all tools necessary for a manual provider upgrade.
 That generally means `make` and `go`.

-`upgrade-provider` takes exactly one option: the provider to upgrade.
-This corresponds to
+`upgrade-provider` takes exactly one option: the name of the Pulumi repository to upgrade.

 A typical run for a forked provider will look like this: